-Seating arrangement will be setup so all residents will be 6 feet apart.
-Markers will be on the floor to indicate 6ft to assure the furniture does not shift over time.
+Seating arrangement will be set up so all resident will be 6 feet apart.
+Markers will be on the floor to indicate 6 ft to assure the furniture does not shift over time.
 Residents will be brought in and out of the room in a manner to maintain social distancing.